 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need to rest in bed until you are feeling better.
-Your caregiver will tell you when it is okay to get out of bed.
+Your healthcare provider will tell you when it is okay to get out of bed.
 If you are not allowed out of bed, you can still exercise your legs.
 Do this by lifting one leg off the bed and drawing big circles with your toes.
 Repeat with the other leg.
-Call your caregiver before you get up for the first time.
+Call your healthcare provider before you get up for the first time.
 If you feel weak or dizzy, sit or lie down right away.

-- Bowel movement sample: A sample of your bowel movement is sent to a lab for tests.
-The tests may show what germ is causing your illness.
-This helps caregivers learn what medicine is best to treat you.
+- A bowel movement sample may show the germ causing your illness.
+This helps healthcare providers learn what medicine is best to treat you.

-- Colonoscopy or sigmoidoscopy: These procedures help your caregiver see the inside of your colon using a flexible tube with a small light and camera on the end.
-During a sigmoidoscopy, your caregiver will only look at rectum and lower colon.
-During a colonoscopy, caregivers will look at the full length of your colon.
-Caregivers may remove a small amount of tissue from the colon for a biopsy.
+- Colonoscopy or sigmoidoscopy are procedures that help your healthcare provider see the inside of your colon.
+He will use a flexible tube with a small light and camera on the end.
+During a sigmoidoscopy, your healthcare provider will only look at your rectum and lower colon.
+During a colonoscopy, he will look at the full length of your colon.
+He may remove a small amount of tissue from the colon for a biopsy.

-- Surgery: You may need surgery to remove all or part of your colon.
+- Surgery may be needed to remove all or part of your colon.
 Surgery is the only cure for ulcerative colitis.
-There are different types of surgery that can be done depending on how bad your ulcerative colitis is and your lifestyle.
-Talk with caregivers to find out what surgery might be best for you.
+Several types of surgery can be done depending on how bad your ulcerative colitis is and your lifestyle.
+Your healthcare provider can help you decide which surgery is best for you.